Probate Q&A Series

 When every diligent effort fails, North Carolina allows service by publication (Rule 4(j1)).
 The plaintiff must:

-• Publish the notice once a week for three consecutive weeks in a newspaper that circulates in the county where the land lies (N.C.
-Gen. Stat. § 1-75.10).
+• Publish the notice once a week for three consecutive weeks in a newspaper qualified for legal advertising and circulated in the area where the action is pending (Rule 4(j1)).

-• File the publisher’s affidavit and tear sheets with the clerk.
+• File the publisher’s affidavit with the clerk.

-Thirty days after the first publication date, the defendant is deemed served.
+Service by publication is complete on the date of the last publication.
+The defendant’s time to answer then runs from that date.
 The court can then move forward with the partition even though the missing co-owner has not appeared.

 6. Guardian ad Litem for Unknown or Minor Owners

-If the absent owner is a minor or truly “unknown,” the clerk may appoint a guardian ad litem to receive service and protect their interests (N.C.
-Gen. Stat. § 46A-93).
+If the absent owner is a minor, incompetent, or otherwise requires representation under the Rules of Civil Procedure, the court may appoint a guardian ad litem to protect that person’s interests.

 7. Posting on the Property (Rarely Used)